What is the Emoluments Clause and what does it mean for Trump?

 That’s unclear.

-The Emoluments Clause is not a piece of law that has been the subject of debate or clarification by the courts, largely because it has rarely been an issue.
+The Emoluments Clause has not been the subject of much debate or clarification by the courts, largely because it has rarely been an issue.

-The definition of what constitutes a "gift" under the law remain largely unclear.
+The definitions of what constitutes a "gift" under the law remain largely unclear.

 What does Trump have to say?